Jim Cornette: Personal life

 Cornette and his longtime girlfriend Stacey Goff were married October 31, 2007.
-Goff had previously worked as a manager in Cornette's OVW promotion under the ring name "Synn."
+Goff had previously worked as a manager in Cornette's OVW promotion under the ring name "Synn".
 Goff, as Synn, was the OVW manager of future WWE Champion Batista.
-Cornette and Goff were accused of predatory sexual behavior by several wrestlers in 2020 during the Speaking Out movement.

-Cornette currently hosts two podcasts, The Jim Cornette Experience and Jim Cornette's Drive-Thru.
-In early April 2020, Cornette's YouTube channel exceeded 100,000 subscribers, earning him a Silver Play Button.
-Both shows were among the most listened to wrestling podcasts in 2021 and 2022.

-Cornette is a supporter of left-wing politics and has been described by Cenk Uygur as a "fire-breathing progressive."
+Cornette is a supporter of left-wing politics and has been described by Cenk Uygur as a "fire-breathing progressive".
 In September 2009, during a podcast interview on Who's Slamming Who?, he voiced his support for President Barack Obama's health care reform plans.
 Cornette had previously described himself as a Democrat and acknowledged having voted for Obama in the 2008 presidential election.
-Cornette, inversely, is a fierce critic of right-wing politics, condemning what he considers "fearmongering" from the Republican Party as well as controversially labeling former Alaska Governor Sarah Palin as "a useless twat."
-During the time that Donald Trump was President, Cornette frequently referred to Trump on his podcasts as "President Pigshit" and to Trump's wife Melania as "Melanoma" and "The First Cunt".
+Cornette is a critic of right-wing politics, condemning what he considers "fearmongering" from the Republican Party as well as controversially labeling former Alaska Governor Sarah Palin as "a useless twat".
+During Donald Trump's first presidency, Cornette frequently referred to Trump on his podcasts as "President Pigshit" and to Trump's wife Melania as "Melanoma" and "The First Cunt".

+Cornette has been a vocal critic of other Republican politicians, such as Marjorie Taylor Greene and Lauren Boebert.
+Stan Lane, a member of the Midnight Express with Cornette, was erroneously said to have been Boebert's father on which Cornette did multiple segments, including an exchange with Last where Cornette realized the timeline of Boebert's birth and Lane's period in the wrestling territory lined up.
 His political beliefs and statements have earned him attention from the non-professional wrestling media, including an appearance on Internet news show The Young Turks.

 On December 17, 2017, Cornette stated that he is a democratic socialist.
 In March 2018, Cornette voiced his support for the March for Our Lives rally; he made additional statements advocating for gun control and criticizing the National Rifle Association of America.
+In November 2023, Cornette publicly denounced the comments of Knox County, Tennessee mayor Glenn Jacobs, formerly Kane and an employee of Cornette's in SMW, over gun control.

+Cornette endorsed Democratic candidate Kamala Harris for president in the 2024 election.

-Cornette is an atheist and is highly critical of religion.
+Cornette is an atheist and is highly critical of religion, mocking televangelists such as Benny Hinn and Pat Robertson.